sparrovv/poetry-dockerfile-githubactions/README.md

 ## Approaches

-### Open sourced github actions
+### Docker build github actions

 Benefits:

 - Easy to set up
 - Ready to use actions (poetry, python, cache).
 The most popular ones have a lot of options and are well maintained
 - Performance through caching

 Downsides:

 - Hard to reproduce locally and debug
 - Differs from the production environment.
 The actual Dockerfile might be different from the one used in the CI/CD pipeline
 - Updating the actions might break the pipeline

-### Multi-stage dockerfile
+### Multi-stage dockerfile with docker compose

 Benefits: